ACV Buyer's Guide

 What to Do If a Vehicle Is Inoperable Upon Pickup

-If you arrive to pick up a vehicle and it is inoperable—despite being listed as drivable—here’s how to proceed to protect your rights and ensure timely resolution:
+We work hard to ensure smooth handoffs, but if you arrive to pick up a vehicle and find it is inoperable—despite being listed as drivable—please follow these steps to protect your purchase and ensure a quick resolution:

-1. Confirm the Listing: Check the listing to ensure the vehicle was not represented as inoperable or unsafe to drive
+1. Verify the CR: Quickly double-check the Condition Report to confirm the vehicle wasn’t originally represented as an inoperable or unsafe unit.

-2. Document the Condition: Take clear photos and/or video of the issue (e.g., flat tires, dead battery, engine won’t start).
+2. Document the Issue: Take clear photos or a quick video of the condition (e.g., flat tires, dead battery, or an engine that won’t start).

 ACV Purchase Protection